BrankoVukmirovic/Ally-Py-docs/plugin-guide/creating.rst

                 Name = str

-To complement the model, we need to add a service to deliver instances of the model as a REST response in ``sample_plugin.api.user``:
+To complement the model, we need to add a service to deliver instances of the model as a REST response in ``sample_plugin.api.user.py``:

 .. code-block:: python